European Defence Fund (EDF)

 The European Defence Fund (EDF) for SMEs

-The European Defence Fund (EDF) also offers special funding opportunities for small and medium-sized enterprises (SMEs) in the defence sector in 2026.
+Within the EDF 2026, specific funding opportunities are available for small and medium-sized enterprises (SMEs).
 SMEs play a crucial role in developing innovative technologies and strategic capabilities that strengthen the European defence industry.
-Within the EDF 2026 work program, there are two specific SME calls:
+Under the EDF Work Programme 2026, two specific SME calls are available:

-- Non-thematic call for SMEs and research organisations
+- Non-thematic ‘Research Actions’ call for SMEs and research organisations

 - Defence medical support, CBRN, biotech and human factors